Unifying GANs and Score-Based Diffusion as Generative Particle Models: Experimental Details

 \section{Experimental Details}

 We provide all details in this section that are necessary to reproduce our experiments.
-Our Python source code (tested on version 3.10.4), based on PyTorch \citep{Paszke2019} (tested on version 1.13.1), is open-sourced at \url{https://github.com/White-Link/gpm}.
+Our Python source code (tested on version 3.10.4), based on PyTorch \citep{Paszke2019} (tested on version 1.13.1), is available as open source at \url{https://github.com/White-Link/gpm}.